AleksandreJapharidze/student-grading-system/server/src/api-documentation/EXAMPLE_REQUESTS_RESPONSES.md

 ---

 ### GET /api/students/:studentId/final-grade
 **Purpose:** Generates and returns a PDF report with the student's total/final grade.
+Only "teacher" can access this.

 **Request Headers:**
 ```